jvukovich/bounce/README.markdown

 ### Command-line Arguments

 We can also change our build configuration from the command line, by passing in named arguments.
-Lets say we want to specify the website port from the command line, but default it to 5001:
+Lets say we want to specify the website port from the command line, but default it to 5001.
+We'll use the `IParameters` object passed in to our `Targets` method:

     public static object Targets(IParameters parameters) {
     ...